Online Services Agreement

 (a) General.
 Jupiter will defend, indemnify and hold Customer, its officers, directors and employees harmless against any third-party claim, demand, suit, investigation or proceeding (each, a “Claim”) made or brought against such party relating to or arising out of: (i) an allegation that the provision of the Licensed Data or use of the Platform Services as permitted hereunder infringes or misappropriates a third-party copyright, trade secret, trademark or patent; or (ii) Jupiter’s gross negligence or willful misconduct.
 Jupiter will pay all costs, reasonable legal fees and any settlement amounts agreed to be paid by Jupiter or damages awarded against Customer in connection with any such Claim.

 (b) Infringement Options.
-If the use of the Data Service by Customer has become, or in Jupiter’s opinion is likely to become, the subject of any Claim, Jupiter may at its option and expense: (i) procure for Customer the right to continue using the Data Service as set forth herein; (ii) modify the Data Service to make it non-infringing; or (iii) if the foregoing options are not reasonably practicable, terminate this Agreement and refund Customer any unused pre-paid Fees.
+If the use of the Data Service (or any portion of the Data Service) by Customer has become, the subject of any Claim, Jupiter may at its option and expense: (i) procure for Customer the right to continue using the Data Service as set forth herein; (ii) modify the Data Service to make it non-infringing; or (iii) if the foregoing options are not reasonably practicable, terminate this Agreement and refund Customer any unused pre-paid Fees.

 (c) Limitations.
 Jupiter will have no liability or obligation with respect to any Claim if such Claim is caused in whole or in part by: (i) use of the Data Service by Customer that is not in accordance with the terms of this Agreement; or (ii) the combination, operation or use of the Data Service with other applications, products or services where the allegedly infringing aspect of the Data Service would not by itself be infringing.